 It is not unheard of for debt collection agents to discuss debt with other people.
 If you don’t answer the call, they may speak to whoever does, and in some cases, this could even be a colleague at your workplace.
 As you would expect, this is not permitted and it is a breach of OFT guidelines, together with other privacy laws.

-If this is the sort of thing the debt collectors are doing to you, you should consider reporting them to the Financial Ombudsman on 0800 023 4567 or 0300 123 9123
+If this is the sort of thing the debt collectors are doing to you, you should think about reporting them to the Financial Ombudsman, who you can reach on 0800 023 4567 or 0300 123 9123

 Why all the lies?

-If they cannot find any other way of getting payment from you, debt collectors may decide that they are above the law and they may resort to some other nasty tactics to try and get you to make payment.
-In some cases, they have been known to pretend that they are a bailiff and that they plan to visit your home to take some of your possessions away.
+If you are unable to find any other way of getting payment from you, debt collectors may believe they are above the law and they may resort to some other nasty tactics to try and ensure you make payment.
+In some cases, they have been known to say that they are operating as a bailiff and that they plan to visit your home to take some of your possessions away.
 They may even go as far as to threaten you with criminal prosecution.

-You should never permit them to visit your home and if they do, you should not let them into your home.
-If you feel that they are threatening you or you are concerned about what they may to, you should never hesitate to contact the police.
+You should never permit them to come to your home and if they do, you should not give them access into your home.
+If you feel that they are threatening you or you are concerned about what they may to, you should not hesitate to contact the police.
 This kind of behaviour is completely unacceptable.

 Is it getting too much?